Dental Conditions in Children: Effect on Health & Quality of Life

 • Water should be consumed after consuming sweets.

-• Sweet Bank: gather all of the candy and consume it on a specific day of the week.
+• For Sweet Bank: We should gather all the candy & to consume it on a specific day of the week only.

 • Eat sensibly and avoid cutting off sugar.